Oceanatik logo

 HomeDestinationsDive SmartContact Us

-Connect with 32 dive operators and dive at 117 locations that Mozambique has to offer.
+Discover Mozambique, connect with 32 dive operators and dive at 117 locations.

 Mozambique is an emerging gem in the world of scuba diving, offering pristine dive sites along its extensive Indian Ocean coastline.
 Known for its rich marine biodiversity and untouched coral reefs, this destination is a haven for divers seeking unique underwater experiences.
 Key highlights include the Bazaruto Archipelago, Tofo Beach, and Ponta do Ouro, each offering something special for divers of all skill levels.